CARNIVORE DIET

 Blood Glucose

-Blood Glucose is the amount of sugar (glucose) circulating in your bloodstream, used by the body for energy—especially when consuming carbohydrates.
-On a carnivore diet, where carbs are virtually eliminated, blood glucose levels naturally stabilise and remain low.
-This shift reduces insulin spikes, improves energy regulation, and helps prevent metabolic disorders like type 2 diabetes and insulin resistance.
-Maintaining steady blood glucose supports mental clarity, mood stability, and sustained fat burning.
-By prioritising animal-based foods, the carnivore lifestyle helps your body thrive without the blood sugar rollercoaster caused by processed, carb-heavy meals.
-Understanding blood glucose is key to unlocking better hormonal balance, weight control, and metabolic health.
+Blood Glucose is the amount of sugar (glucose) in your bloodstream, providing energy, especially after consuming carbohydrates.
+On a carnivore diet, where carbs are nearly eliminated, blood glucose levels naturally stabilize and stay low.
+This shift reduces insulin spikes, improves energy regulation, and helps prevent metabolic issues like type 2 diabetes and insulin resistance.

 Saturated Fat